 Stayed tuned on Friday for another Cinco De Mayo recipe that rhymes with schmilada.
 Shocking, I know.
 This one is gonna be good though, five ingredients, no rolling and SO easy!

-- Dust pineapple and shrimp on both sides with chili powder.
+Dust pineapple and shrimp on both sides with chili powder.
 Season with a little bit of salt.
-Over medium-high heat sear shrimp in remaining bacon fat.
-Remove from pan, and chop into bit size pieces.
+Over medium-high heat sear shrimp in remaining bacon fat until bright pink.
+Remove from pan, and chop into bite-size pieces.